aws-samples/amazon-sagemaker-script-mode/README.md

 Currently this repository has the following resources:

-- [**TensorFlow 2 Complete Workflow**](tf-2-complete-workflow):  This example shows a complete workflow for TensorFlow 2 with an emphasis on prototyping.
+- [**TensorFlow 2 Workflow**](tf-2-workflow):  This example shows a relatively complete workflow for TensorFlow 2 with an emphasis on prototyping.
 For example, Local Mode training and Local Mode endpoints are demonstrated for prototyping training and inference code, respectively.
-Additionally, Automatic Model Tuning is used to automate the hyperparameter tuning process. **PREREQUISITES:**  From the *tf-2-complete-workflow* directory, upload ONLY the Jupyter notebook `tf-2-complete-workflow.ipynb`.
+Additionally, Automatic Model Tuning is used to automate the hyperparameter tuning process. **PREREQUISITES:**  From the *tf-2-workflow* directory, upload ONLY the Jupyter notebook `tf-2-workflow.ipynb`.

 - [**TensorFlow Sentiment Analysis**](tf-sentiment-script-mode):  Script Mode is used with TensorFlow's tf.keras implementation of the Keras API for a sentiment analysis task.
 In addition to demonstrating Local Mode training for testing your code, this example also shows usage of SageMaker Batch Transform for asynchronous, large scale inference. **PREREQUISITES:**  From the *tf-sentiment-script-mode* directory, upload ONLY the Jupyter notebook `sentiment-analysis.ipynb`.